Monthly Girls' Nozaki-kun: Episodes

+Live-action drama

+A live action Chinese drama adaptation titled The Comic Bang (开画！少女漫) began streaming on the platform iQIYI on May 22, 2025.
+Directed by Zhong Qing, the drama stars Shen Yue and Wang Jingxuan.
+The drama ran for 33 episodes.

 Reception

 The manga's second volume reached 18th place on Oricon's weekly manga chart, its third volume reached 11th, and its fourth volume debuted at fifth with 117,310 copies.
 The fifth manga volume debuted at fourth place, selling 185,392 copies.
 The series placed third on a list of top 15 manga recommended by bookstores in 2013, and ranked 11th in the list of top 20 manga for female readers of the 2014 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook, which surveys manga industry professionals.
 It also ranked 11th at the 8th Manga Taishō in 2015.

 The official fan book reached 14th, and the anthology book reached 17th on Oricon's weekly best-sellers chart.

 Greg Smith of The Fandom Post found the anime adaptation to be a "both a celebration and a send-up of shoujo manga at the same time".
 He found it to have a natural flow and enjoyed the emotions and expressions presented by the characters.
 He gave the series an A, noting it was one of the two consistently funny comedies of the season.
 He liked that "there was in general a lack of meanness or malice (except towards Maeno, which was quite well deserved)," and that it effectively showcased the absurdity of shojo tropes.
 Andy Hanley of UK Anime Network gave the series 7 out of 10, highlighting its charming and lovable cast as well as the show's visuals, although he would not call it a comedy classic.
 Dee Hogan, in an article for The Mary Sue, found the show to be "simultaneously very funny and sneakily brilliant" and wrote about how the show "manages the rare feat of a triple-reversal, and all three deal with our understanding of gender roles in fiction".

 The reviewers at Anime News Network listed the anime as one of the best of the year for 2014, with Amy McNulty and Theron Martin naming it their top pick.
 Kelly Quinn of Tor.com also listed it among her top 10 best shows of 2014.